 UCLA School of Law

-Faculty Co-Director of the Emmett Institute on Climate Change and the Environment
+Faculty Director, Emmett Institute on Climate Change and the Environment

 Parson has led and served on multiple advisory committees, for the National Academy of Sciences, the U.S. Global Change Research Program, and other national and international bodies.
 He was formerly Joseph L. Sax Collegiate Professor of Law, Professor of Natural Resources and Environment, and Professor of Public Policy at the University of Michigan, and spent twelve years on the faculty of Harvard’s Kennedy School of Government.
 In addition to his academic positions, Parson has worked and consulted for the White House Office of Science and Technology Policy, the Office of Technology Assessment of the U.S. Congress, the Privy Council Office of the Government of Canada, the U.N.
 Environment Program, and the International Institute for Applied Systems Analysis (IIASA).
 He holds degrees in physics from the University of Toronto and in management science from the University of British Columbia, and a Ph.D. in Public Policy from Harvard.
 In former lives, he was a professional classical musician and an organizer of grass-roots environmental groups.